AmmarKeon/ammarkeon/README.md

 # About Me:
-Computer Engineering Student at Alamein International University.<br>Aspiring AI enthusiast with a strong foundation in programming and a growing interest in Artificial Intelligence.<br>Proficient in Java, including JavaFX and CSS, with hands-on experience developing projects.<br>Familiar with core concepts such as neural networks, algorithms, and Linear Algebra, while actively exploring introductory topics in Machine Learning.<br>Experienced in competitive programming with a solid grasp of problem-solving and algorithmic thinking.
+Computer Engineering Student at Alamein International University.
+Aspiring AI enthusiast with a strong foundation in programming and a growing interest in Artificial Intelligence.
+Proficient in Java, including JavaFX and CSS, with hands-on experience developing projects.
+Familiar with core concepts such as neural networks, algorithms, and Linear Algebra, while actively exploring introductory topics in Machine Learning.
+Experienced in competitive programming with a solid grasp of problem-solving and algorithmic thinking.
 Focused on expanding my knowledge in AI.

 ## Socials: